apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

     assertEquals(numVisits, 897);
   }
 ```
 This little engagement test uses a power-law distribution of number of days visited versus the number of visitors in order to model what actual data might look like.
-It is not essential to understand how the data is generated, but if your curious it will be discussed at the end.
+It is not essential to understand how the data is generated, but if you are curious it will be discussed at the end.

 In lines 7 - 9, we create a simple array of 30 sketches for the 30 days.
 Note that we set the update mode to _AlwaysOne_.
 (Because this little test does not generate any duplicates in the first stage, the mode _Sum_ would also work.)